zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/tutorial-use-custom-image-cli.md

 In the following example, the image definition is:
 * Named *myImageDefinition*.
-* For a [specialized](../virtual-machines/shared-image-galleries.md#generalized-and-specialized-images) Linux OS image.
+* Configured for a [specialized](../virtual-machines/shared-image-galleries.md#generalized-and-specialized-images) Linux OS image.
 To create a definition for images using a Windows OS, use `--os-type Windows`.
 * Configured for Trusted Launch.

 ```azurecli-interactive